 SUBMIT PROPOSAL

-Deadline to submit a TRLS Seminar Proposal to be considered for fall 2025: Friday, April 11, 2025
+Deadline to submit a TRLS Seminar Proposal to be considered for spring 2026: TBD

 Faculty from across disciplines are invited to propose a section of TRLS 3001 that aligns with their expertise while helping transfer students build academic connections and explore the broader university mission.